DRVR1/Csgo_Admin_2/README.md

 # Csgo Admin 2 - Internal Cheat

-## WARNING: Since it's unmantained, it may not work as expected, or even will get you banned.
+## ⚠️WARNING: Since it's unmantained, it may not work as expected, or even will get you banned. ⚠️

 ### Features:<br>
 -Integrated pattern scanning<br>